Courses for Students, Staff and the General Public

 These courses follow a more relaxed format for learners who wish to improve their language skills but also have conflicting priorities in their lives.
 They comprise one 2-hour evening class, and a limited amount of independent learning between classes.
 Courses run term-time only, starting week beginning 24th of October 2016 until May 2017; some courses will offer an alternative start date week beginning 9th of January, with classes continuing over the University Easter break and finishing in May.
 Click to view course timetable and proceed to enrolment.

 - Language development, 9 weeks, 2 hours per week, £125

 These courses are the same as the Language enhancement courses in format but start in January 2017 and last for 9 weeks.
-Details will be available at the end of 2016.
+Registration will open towards the end of 2016.

 - Short courses in June